Answers To Your Frequently Asked Questions

-With a focus on always helping and advocating for our clients, in the most comprehensive manner possible, the attorneys and staff members of Agricola law are always happy to answer any questions you may have regarding the law.
-Listed here is compilation of those questions that we hear most often, from both existing and potential clients.
-After reading through the answers, if you still have other concerns regarding the law, we invite you to contact us to schedule a free consultation.
+With a focus on always helping and advocating for our clients, in the most comprehensive manner possible, the attorneys and staff members of Agricola Law, LLC, are always happy to answer any questions you may have regarding the law.

-Can I refuse to take a roadside breathalyzer test if an officer asks me to do so?
+Can I refuse to take a breathalyzer test if the officer asks me to do so?

 Do I really have to let police search my car if asked after being pulled over for a routine traffic violation?